-- 1. Students who have a physical or sensory disability are entitled to adaptations in teaching, examinations and practicals, on written request.
+- 1. Students who have a physical or sensory disability are entitled to adaptations in teaching, interim examinations and practicals, on written request.
 These changes will be geared as much as possible to a student's individual needs, but they must not affect the quality or the degree of difficulty of a subject or an examination programme.
-The facilities provided to this end may involve adapting the form or duration of examinations and/or practicals to the student's individual situation or making practical aids available. - 2.
-The request referred to in subsection 1 should be accompanied by a recent medical certificate from a doctor or a psychologist.
+The facilities provided to this end may involve adapting the form or duration of interim examinations and/or practicals to the student's individual situation or making practical aids available. - 2.
+The request referred to in paragraph 1 should be accompanied by a recent medical certificate from a doctor or a psychologist.
 If there is evidence of dyslexia, the request should be accompanied by a document issued by a recognised dyslexia-testing bureau (i.e. registered with BIG, NIB, or NVO).
 If possible, this certificate should also estimate the extent to which the disability forms an obstacle to study progress. - 3.
-Requests for the adaptation of teaching facilities will be decided upon by the dean or by the director of studies acting on the dean's behalf.
-The board of examiners will decide on requests for adaptations to examinations.
+Requests for the adaptation of teaching facilities will be decided upon by the Dean or by the director of studies acting on the Dean's behalf.
+The Board of Examiners will decide on requests for adaptations to interim examinations. - 4.
+Adjustments to the assessment procedure, including examinations and other forms of assessment, may concern the following matters, among others: - the course material (making available course material that is more easily accessible, for example); - the form of assessment (e.g. replacing a written examination by an oral one, or vice versa, testing knowledge of the studied material by way of interim examinations, or granting an exemption from attendance); - time-related matters (such as granting more time during examinations, spreading out examinations over the examination period, granting exemptions from admission requirements, or extending the period within which a component must be completed); - the resources that candidates are allowed to use during examinations (such as an English-Dutch dictionary for candidates with dyslexia); - the location (taking examinations in a separate distraction-free room).